 Kan dit job snart erstattes af en computer?, Finans.dk, 12 December 2022.

 Associate Professor Martin Skrydstrup contibutes to article about abuse of women in Kenya's tea plantations, danwatch, 18 March 2023.

 Professor MSO Peter Lund-Thomsen contributes to article about the European export of textile waste to especially Asia and Africa, Børsen, 27 February 2023

 Professor Andreas Rasche contributes to article about Danish companies still active in Russia, Finans, 21 February 2023.

 The Department of Management, Society and Communication

-MSC moved into its new premises in Dalgas Have in August 2017.
-As CBS' largest department, it occupies most of the second floor of the building.
+MSC is located in the Dalgas Have part of the CBS campus.
+As one of CBS' largest departments, it occupies most of the second floor of the building.